Conrad von Borsig

-Conrad von Borsig (April 23, 1873, in Berlin – February 13, 1945, in Prillwitz) was a co-owner of the German mechanical engineering Borsig company.
+Conrad von Borsig (April 23, 1873, in Berlin – February 13, 1945, in Przelewice, Pyrzyce County) was a co-owner of the German mechanical engineering Borsig company.

 Biography

 Conrad von Borsig was the son of Albert Borsig and the grandson of August Borsig.
 His brothers were Ernst and Arnold.
 Borsig attended the Luisengymnasium in Berlin-Moabit.
 He then completed a commercial apprenticeship that included both banking and export business.
 In 1894 he became co-owner and commercial manager of the Borsig company.
 He was also a member of the Central Committee of the Reichsbank.